SkAdilina/MAIA-Semester-Projects/Image Processing and Machine Learning/README.md

 Explanation of the code:
-* **Image Processing - ** 4 separate codes are given 4 separate python scripts
+* **Image Processing - **
+  * 4 separate codes are given 4 separate python scripts.
-* **Machine Learning - ** The "whole_process.py" script runs all the necessary python scripts for the entire ML part.
-Refer to the comments in the script to get the details of what each python script does.
+* **Machine Learning - **
+  * The "whole_process.py" script runs all the necessary python scripts for the entire ML part.
+  * Refer to the comments in the script to get the details of what each python script does.

 (You will find full details of the project in the project report)